gonka-ai/gonka-openai/typescript/README.md

 // Create an OpenAI client with the custom fetch function const client = new OpenAI({
   apiKey: 'mock-api-key',
-  baseURL: gonkaBaseURL(), // Use Gonka network endpoints
+  baseURL: gonkaBaseURL(endpoints: ['https://gonka1.example.com/v1']), // Use Gonka network endpoints
   fetch: fetch // Use the custom fetch function that signs requests });